 - Proofread, Proofread, Proofread!

-- Ask at least two pairs of trusted eyes to also proofread
+- Have at least two pairs of trusted eyes to proofread

 Addressing an essay to the wrong organization